tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 myFunction(); // Dan
 ```

+Our `myFunction` is aware of the arguments passed: default or dynamic value.
-The function created is not only aware of constants/variables, but also other functions.
+The closure does make the created function not only aware of constants/variables, but also other functions within the function.

 So this also works: